 Robert Van Norman

-Robert apprenticed under master cabinetmaker Erich Janisch, further refining his skills at the College of the Redwoods under the direction of James Krenov.
-In 1991 he founded a small woodworkers cooperative where he began to make commissioned and speculative pieces of his own design.
+Robert completed a traditional apprenticeship under master cabinetmaker Erich Janisch, further refining his skills at the College of the Redwoods under the direction of James Krenov.
+In 1991 he co-founded a small woodworkers cooperative where he began to make commissioned and speculative pieces of his own design.
 Robert’s work has been exhibited throughout North America, Europe and Japan.
 He has taught and lectured internationally.
-Robert maintains a small workshop at home, which houses JK's original bench, hand tools and machines, where he continues to work at his craft.

 Yvonne Van Norman

 Yvonne has developed a close network of locally available services and accommodations specific to our student needs.
 She has been with the school since its inception, and with Robert throughout his life as a craftsman.
 Yvonne lives in Roberts Creek with her family, a short walk from the school.
-When not at the school she can often be found on her bike, in her garden or spending time with our grandchildren Elijah and Elinor.
+When not at the school she can often be found on her bike, in her garden, in her sewing room or spending time with our grandchildren.